vcon-dev/draft-ietf-vcon-vcon-overview/draft-ietf-vcon-vcon-container.md

     The string value of enc SHOULD be "A256CBC-HS512"

-TODO: do we want to put the vCon UUID in the Unprotected Object so that we can use it as a key?
+* uuid: "String" (SHOULD be provided)

+    The string value of the UUID for the vCon contained in the ciphertext parameter.

 ### Recipient Object